Esri/cityengine-sdk/README.md

 A quick overview:
 - prt4cmd: a simple command line utility to apply rule packages onto initial shapes and generate models.
 - prt4maya: wraps the SDK into a plugin for Autodesk Maya
-- prt4unity: wraps the SDK into a plugin for the Unity game engine
 - stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.

 ## General Software Requirements